Is man Divine or can he become Divine?

 The animals and all the nature beings that normally work here derive their origin from the Animistic realm, whereas the human spirit derives its origin from the Spiritual realm.
 The Spiritual realm is higher than the Animistic realm and consequently creatures from this realm have a higher perceptive ability that those of the Animistic realm.

-Likewise creatures who have their origin in the Divine realm are higher that those who have their origin in the Spiritual realm and as such have a higher power and perception than those who originate in the Spiritual realm.
+Likewise creatures who have their origin in the Divine realm are higher than those who have their origin in the Spiritual realm and as such have a higher power and perception.
 Please note that the Creator has been left out of this because He lies higher than even the Divine.
 Examples of Divine creatures are the Archangels that we are more or less familiar with.

 To recapitulate, Creation is divided into the Spiritual, Animistic and the Material.
 The Divine is actually outside of Creation and is not really a division of Creation.
 Therefore man is a part of Creation, whereas the Divine Beings are not.
 They stand outside of it and are not dependent on it.
 This fact alone explains everything.